Camera-Guy/Unity-Editor-Autosave/README.md

 # Unity-Editor-Autosave
-If you don't use this Your time will come the Crash is always there waiting...
+If you don't use this Your time will come the Crash is always there... waiting.

 use the failsafe